ganeshkumar321/Recipe-Rating-Prediction/README.md

 ### Data cleaning

-First I merged the recipes and the interactions data frame on their relative IDs Then I replaced every 0 with a null value because the scale is only from 1-5, so if someone gave a 0, it means that they just didn't fill it out, not necessarily that they thought it was that bad
-Found the average of each recipe by grouping by the ID and then calculating the mean, then added it to another column in the merged dataframe

-Converted tags, steps, ingredients to lists
-Expanded the nutrition column to different columns per string

-Created a boolean column to see if the word beef or beef-related key words exist in the recipe name
+First I merged the recipes and the interactions data frame on their relative IDs.
+Then I replaced every 0 with a null value because the scale is only from 1-5, so if someone gave a 0, it means that they just didn't fill it out, not necessarily that they thought it was that bad.
+Then I found the average of each recipe by grouping by the ID and then calculating the mean, then added it to another column in the recipes_df dataframe.
+In addition to this, I changed the types of some of the columns such as tags, steps, and ingredients from strings to lists because it was easier to digest.
+The nutrition column contained many different information such as calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates, so I expanded the nutrition column into many different columns.
+Then I created 3 boolean columns if the word 'beef' or beef related words such as "steak", "hamburger", "meatloaf", "sloppy joe", "brisket" existed in the recipe_name, ingredients, and the description.

 ### Univariate Analysis

-The distribution of average recipe ratings is left-skewed, with most recipes having a rating close to 5.0, indicating a generally positive reception.
-The visible clusters around integers (1, 2, 3, 4, and 5) suggest that many recipes may have received only a few ratings, keeping their mean rating at whole numbers.
+The distribution of average recipe ratings is skewed towards the upper end with most recipes having a rating close to 5, which.
+As we can see, the clusters are more visible at whole integers, which may suggest that recipes only got a few ratings, thus keeping their averages at or near whole numbers.

-The box plot shows that most recipes take under 60 minutes, but there are a few extreme outliers with significantly longer preparation times.
-The presence of these outliers suggests that some recipes, likely elaborate ones, require much more effort than the average dish

 ### Bivariate Analysis